jlaumon/blog/content/post/dont-use-std-list.md

 But if you think about it for a minute, there are many cases where a reasonable maximum is easily found.
 You can also allocate an array of variable size on the stack with alloca (it’s not standard, but all the compilers support it).

+If you have lots of elements in your array and iterating to find where to insert/erase elements is your bottleneck, you can also do a binary search using std::lower_bound (but you have to keep the array sorted).

 If you need mostly to pop elements from the front of the list, use a circular buffer instead.
 An array and two ints, that is.
 One index for the head, one for the tail.